AQUA-FAANG/salmon-trout-pike-alignment/readme.md

 ### Alignment depth to bigwig

 Several scripts that allows to create bigwig files with alignment depth from the split hal files.
-(TODO: make it possible to pass parameters)

 * make_alignmentDepth_bigwig.sh - runs halAlignmentDepth on each block, converts block coordinates with fix_wiggle.py and converts to bigwig
-* merge_bigwigs.sh - uses bigWigMerge and bedGraphToBigWig
+* merge_bigwigs.sh - uses bigWigMerge and bedGraphToBigWig to merge and calls fixMergedBigWig.R to fill the gaps
 * fixMergedBigWig.R - Fills all gaps with 0's (Since bigWigMerge removes all region with 0's)
+* run_all_alignmentdepths.sh - runs make_alignmentDepth_bigwig.sh for multiple combinations of genomes

 ## Additional scripts